 Please note: Cigarette butts found outside the apartments, houses, and residence halls (balconies, walkouts, entries) are both environmentally dangerous and unattractive.
 Smokers are responsible for keeping the grounds clean and may be asked to assist the cleaning crews in removing these from common areas if a problem is noted.
 Please dispose of your cigarette butts properly.

-Limited on campus storage is available during the summer months for students.
-Students may store up to three (3) electronic items (computer, television, mini-fridge, DVD player) in the Corona basement storage and up to five (5) boxes (trunks, lockers, suitcases) each which are no larger than 21" x 17" x 17".
+Limited on-campus storage is available during the summer months for students.
+Students may store up to three (3) electronic items (computer, television, mini-fridge, DVD player) in the Corona basement storage and up to five (5) boxes (trunks, lockers, suitcases), each which are no larger than 21" x 17" x 17", in the Aurora storage.
 Each box must be closed and clearly labeled.
 To make arrangements for electronic storage or to access items you have stored, contact Residential Life and Housing at ext.
 5580 or by email at email@example.com.
-To make arrangements for storage or to access items you have stored please call Custodial Maintenance at ext.
+To make arrangements for Aurora storage or to access items you have stored, please call Custodial Maintenance at ext.
 5585 or email Diane Muske at firstname.lastname@example.org.

 Sales are absolutely prohibited in the residence areas (this includes private rooms, lounges and common areas).
 Any variation must be approved by the Director of Residential Life by completing a Request to Solicit or Campaign.
 CSB/SJU student organizations with permission from the Director of Residential Life, may conduct solicitation in residential areas as a means of raising funds for their organizations.
 Use of proceeds from solicitation are to be clearly described in all printed materials.
-Please refer to the full solicitation policy found in the Bennie Book at http://www.csbsju.edu/benniebook/student.htmfor further details regarding solicitation on campus and in the residence halls/apartments.
-No solicitation is permitted during First Year Orientation, Prospective Student Visit Days or during finals.
+Please refer to the full solicitation policy found in the Bennie Book at http://www.csbsju.edu/benniebook/student.htm for further details regarding solicitation on campus and in the residence halls/apartments.
+No solicitation is permitted during First Year Orientation, Prospective Student Visit Days, or during finals.

 There are bins outside of each building for personal garbage disposal.
 Bathroom and lounge waste containers are not to be used for disposing of personal trash.
 Custodial Maintenance is not responsible for disposing of personal trash.
 Trash is not permitted on balconies, walkouts, or in public areas (hallways, lounges, etc.) because of potential problems with pests and insects.

 There are vending machines located in the residence areas across campus.
 If you need a refund, fill out a refund request envelope located on the machine.
-RDs have refund envelopes if there is not one on the vending machine.
 The vendors will process your request when they come to campus.

 Should a vacancy occur at any time during the academic year, you have three choices:

 Vacuums are provided for student use.
 Please clean your room and vacuum on a regular basis.
 Please do not use powder carpet fresheners or commercial cleaners as they leave residue that interferes with the cleaning process each year.
-If you have a major spill that needs attention please contact your custodian for assistance using the work order system.
-Please note that after each use, the vacuum roller should be cleaned and if the vacuum is full it should be emptied.
-If you are unsure of how to do this please put in a work order for custodial maintenance to service the vacuum.
+If you have a major spill that needs attention, please contact your custodian for assistance using the work order system.
+Note that after each use the vacuum roller should be cleaned, and if the vacuum is full, it should be emptied.
+If you are unsure of how to do this, please put in a work order for custodial maintenance to service the vacuum.